isomerpages/scamshield/pages/About the ScamShield Bot.md

 #### 2. Why use the ScamShield Bot?

-When you receive a suspicious call or message, send it to the ScamShield Bot directly on WhatsApp.
-The Bot can help you:

-*   Check if it’s a scam
-*   Report the scam

-Reports on the Bot are forwarded to the Singapore Police Force for review.
+Use the Bot to find out if something is a scam so that you can protect yourself and loved ones from suspicious messages, websites/ links, and other contact IDs.

+The Bot is the authoritative way to check for scams, as reports received through ScamShield are reviewed by the Singapore Police Force.

 Thus, by reporting to the ScamShield Bot, you’ll be helping to protect the broader community in Singapore.

 #### 3. How to check a suspicious message or call to the Bot?